becomevocal/vanilla-agent/README.md

-## Streaming Chat Workspace
+## chatty-assistant -> a configurable widget in plain JS for AI assistants

-This pnpm workspace hosts a generic, streaming chat widget plus local demos and tooling.
-Travrse is the first backend adapter available out of the box, but the UI and proxy are written so that you can point them at any SSE-capable platform.
+Essentially a chat widget plus local demos and tooling.
+Flexible foundation to ship a custom assistant UI on a website.

+Travrse is the first AI platform adapter available out of the box, but the UI and proxy are written so that you can point them at any SSE-capable platform.

-- `packages/widget` – the installable chat widget (`@chaty-widget/vanilla`, Travrse adapter included) and optional proxy utilities.
+- `packages/widget` – the installable chat widget (`@chaty-assistant/vanilla`, Travrse adapter included) and optional proxy utilities.
 - `examples/embedded-app` – a Vite vanilla app showcasing runtime configuration (see `json.html` for the directive demo).
-- `examples/proxy` – a lightweight Hono server that proxies your chat backend (Travrse by default) for local development.
+- `examples/proxy` – a lightweight Hono server that proxies to your AI backend (Travrse by default) for local development.

 ### Quick start